webdriverio-boneyard/grunt-webdriver/README.md

 })
 ```

 The plugin is an easy helper to run WebdriverIO tests using the wdio test runner.
 You can find more information about the test runner on our [docs page](http://webdriver.io/guide/testrunner/gettingstarted.html).

 #### Example using [Sauce Labs](https://saucelabs.com)

-To use a cloud service like [Sauce Labs](https://saucelabs.com) make sure you define `host` and `port` properties like in the example below as well as authenticate yourself with your username and key.
+To use a cloud service like [Sauce Labs](https://saucelabs.com) make sure you define `user` and `key` properties like in the example below to authenticate yourself with your username and access key.

 ```js
 grunt.initConfig({